st-korn/KornToDoList/README.md

     SET MONGODB_ADDON_URI=mongodb://username:password@domain.com:port/databasename
     SET MONGODB_ADDON_DB=databasename
-    SET MAIL_HOST=smtp-server hostname
+    SET MAIL_HOST=smtp-server hostname (eg. smtp.mail.ru)
     SET MAIL_PORT=smtp-server port number (usually 25)
     SET MAIL_LOGIN=login of smtp-server account
     SET MAIL_PASSWORD=password of smtp-server account
-    SET MAIL_FROM=E-mail address, from which will be sent emails SET SERVER_HOST_NAME=http-server hostname without any http or https prefix (for example "todo.works") SET PORT=port on which the web-server listens HTTP-requests (for example 9000 for clever-cloud.com)
+    SET MAIL_FROM=E-mail address, from which will be sent emails SET SERVER_HTTP_ADDRESS=http-server hostname with http or https prefix, and without any path: (eg. http://127.0.0.1:9000 or https://todo.works)
+    SET LISTEN_PORT=port on which the web-server listens HTTP-requests (for example 8080 for golang applications, hosted on clever-cloud.com)

 # WEB-server API

 ## `GET /`

 Returns main html-page.
 The page is returned empty, without working information, such as tasks, lists or current user.
 Only list of languages and current-language value are included.
 Instead, the page contains javascript for authorization and further work with tasks.

+    Cookies: User-Language : string

 ## `GET /static/...`